 Often, children suffering from digestive problems have other issues, too.
 This can make it difficult and time-consuming to diagnose and treat their conditions.

-At UVA, we can have experts on surgery, hormones, the immune system, lungs, genes, metabolism, development and nutrition all working together to identify and treat complicated issues affecting your child's health.
+At UVA Health Children's, we have experts on surgery, hormones, the immune system, lungs, genes, metabolism, development and nutrition all working together to identify and treat complicated issues affecting your child's health.

-Conditions we treat include your child's digestive, liver, nutritional and intestinal issues, including:
+We treat your child's digestive, liver, nutritional and intestinal issues, including:

 - Gastroesophageal reflux

 - Food allergies, including celiac disease

 Our registered dietitians create personalized diet plans for your child to maintain a healthy lifestyle and accommodate their digestive disorder.

 Our rehabilitation specialists and nutritionists also have expertise in helping children with chronic illnesses that require a feeding tube, including heart disease, lung disease and musculoskeletal disorders.
 We can help transition your child to eating on their own.